Sikkim, one of the most visited tourism places of India.

 The Sikkim government has also been functioning towards the development of the tourism sector.
 Additionally, it has successfully implemented various projects that have helped foster the growth of the industry.
 Furthermore, to attract more tourists, the government has come up with the initiative of developing the entire state.
 This involves constructing various tourism spots in different locations, aiming to enhance the overall appeal and visitor experience.

-Under such schemes the state Government and MLA Maneybong-Dentam, UD&HD Minister NK Subba, and concerned departmental officials have successfully completed the huge project of Shiva Panchayan Mandir in a remote village of Western Sikkim.
+Under such schemes, the state Government, along with MLA Maneybong-Dentam, UD&HD Minister NK Subba, and concerned departmental officials, has successfully completed the huge project of Shiva Panchayan Mandir in a remote village of Western Sikkim.

-The temples are adorned with brick coloured tiles and the base of the temples are fitted with black tiles.
-The brass Kalasa has been installed in the Shikara or tip of all the temples.There is a small walkway all the way from the main road that leads to the temples; it also connects them all.
+The temples are adorned with brick-colored tiles, and the base of the temples is fitted with black tiles.
+Additionally, the brass Kalasa has been installed in the Shikara or tip of all the temples.
+Moreover, there is a small walkway that leads from the main road to the temples, which also connects them all.

 Shiva Panchayan temple is located in a pristine location surrounded by the mountain ranges and dense forest.
 Moreover, it is situated 35 Kms from Dentam Bazar and approximately 10 Kms from Uttarey, a small village in West Sikkim.
 Notably, Uttarey itself is one of the famous tourist spots.
 Additionally, some homestays have already started functioning in the area, providing accommodation for those who wish to stay and explore the region.
 Furthermore, there are a few hotels and homestays in Uttarey as well, offering additional options for visitors seeking accommodation.

 There are two routes to reach here.
 The first route is via Jorethang, passing through Dentam and Uttarey.
 The second route is via Jorethang, going through Pelling to Uttarey.
 Both of these roads pass through several tourist destinations that are worth visiting.